Going Awesome Places

 Where should I stay? – The most comprehensive platform for bookings based on personal experience was Booking.com.
 They had everything from hotels, hostels, and guesthouses and we always managed to find an awesome place for a great place.
 As an alternative, there's also Expedia and Airbnb.

 Do I need travel insurance? – As always, travel insurance is highly recommended.
 My philosophy is that you want to make sure you’re covered in case the unknown happens.
 With the amount of travel that I do, I always get basic travel insurance that’s good for multiple trips and lasts the full year.
 World Nomads is the best balance of coverage and price for anyone looking for travel insurance.
-Make sure to read my full review of why and a breakdown of how they work.
+Make sure to read our full review of why and a breakdown of how they work.
 For a more broader look at travel insurance, make sure to read this.

 The Whole Experience